First and foremost, let’s get you some music to listen to while you peruse this post…

 You won’t feel nothin’ til you feel

-You feel the power, just the power of
+You feel the power, just the power of love paint

-That's the power, that's the power of
+That’s the power, that’s the power of love paint!

 *De-grossing the room took place immediately after closing on the house and consisted of ripping up the wall to wall carpet in the living room, removing 3 (3!!!) sub-floors & thousands of nails, scrubbing and scraping and steaming and spraying (insert your own s-words here) the walls and painting the woodwork and walls.
 We also added furniture, a rug & accessories as time went on.